Hey, I’m Steve.

 - Week five: 5/5/5 x 137 lbs

 Look how boring that is!
 Each week, I’m increasing this lift by ONE total repetition.
 After reaching a certain level, I’m adding just ONE pound to the bar (I bought these fractional plates so I can lift just one pound more).

 The same goes for my deadlifts.
 Every week, I’m adding just one pound to my lift, before going for a 1-rep max once per month.
 As someone with splondylothesis, I used to think I’d never deadlift heavy again.
 In fact, I’ve had to yell at myself throughout this process to be patient and be okay with this pace.
 I knew that when I tried it the other way, progress just didn’t stick.

-So despite the seemingly snail’s pace, I’m now stronger than ever and almost at my epic quest goal of a 405 deadlift (here I am in November lifting 385 lbs).
+So despite the seemingly snail’s pace, I’m now stronger than ever and pulled 420 pounds with a double overhand grip.
+NO PROBLEM!